 - A missing training record

 - An invoicing mistake

 - No separation of non-conforming products

 - Machines not calibrated properly

 A major non-conformance is an occurrence that could negatively impact your business and its intended operations and objectives.
 It’s classified as a significant failure to meet the quality requirements, such as the ISO 9001 Standard.

-It could be a failure to implement a key requirement of your Standard, the absence of it altogether, or a failure to maintain conformance as a whole.
+It could be a failure to implement a key requirement within your respective ISO Standard, an absence of it altogether, or a failure to maintain conformance as a whole.

 1. Issues with documentation